albihasani94/albihasani94.github.io/_posts/2019-10-23-static-factory-colletion-methods.md

 Set.of(E... elements);
 ```

+Subsequent calls of `Set.of()` on a sequence of elements would return a Set with a different iteration order each time.

 The same benefits and caveats that apply to immutable lists apply to the immutable sets created through this factory method.

 #### Map.of